Colloquium: Quantum anomalous Hall effect: Physical Mechanisms of the QAH Effect

 \subsubsection{The two-dimensional Dirac equation}

-A common feature of all the QAH systems that are established as of this writing, magnetically doped TI films, intrinsic magnetic TI MnBi$_2$Te$_4$ films, magic-angle TBG, and TMD moirés, is that the band states close to the Fermi level are described by 2D massive Dirac equations.
+A common feature of all the QAH systems that are established as of this writing, magnetically doped TI films, films of the intrinsic magnetic TI MnBi$_2$Te$_4$, magic-angle TBG, \am{ABC trilayer graphene on \textit{h}-BN,} and TMD moirés, is \am{adiabatic connection to a limit in which} the band states close to the Fermi level can be described by 2D massive Dirac equations.
 We therefore use this model as a springboard for our discussion.
-The 2D massive Dirac Hamiltonian is \eq{ H_D=\hbar v_{D,x}k_x \sigma_x+\hbar v_{D,y}k_y \sigma_y+m\sigma_z } where $\sigma_{x,y,z}$ are Pauli matrices, ${\bf k}$ is the electron momentum, $v_{D,x}$ and $v_{D,y}$ are the Dirac velocities along the {\it x} and {\it y} directions, and $m$ is a mass parameter that characterizes the energy gap of the system.
+The 2D massive Dirac Hamiltonian is \eq{ H_{\rm{D}}=\hbar v_{{\rm{D}},x}k_x \sigma_x+\hbar v_{{\rm{D}},y}k_y \sigma_y+m\sigma_z } where $\sigma_{x,y,z}$ are Pauli matrices, ${\bf k}$ is the electron momentum, \addCXL{ $v_{{\rm{D}},x(y)}$ is the Dirac velocity along the {\it x} ({\it y}) direction}, and $m$ is a mass parameter that characterizes the energy gap.
 The 2D Dirac model is not periodic in momentum and is therefore not a crystal Hamiltonian.
 When applied to crystalline electronic degrees of freedom, it is intended to apply only in small isolated portions of the Brillouin zone (BZ) with large Berry curvatures, and the zero-of-momentum is chosen to be at the center of that region.
-The two-level degrees of freedom that the Pauli matrices in $H_D$ act on are defined by the two bands that cross at ${\bf k}=0$, and are system dependent.
-In magnetically doped TIs and MnBi$_2$Te$_4$, the Dirac Hamiltonian describes the low energy physics of topological surface states (TSSs) and thus its basis is spin, or more strictly speaking a pseudospin formed by the ${\bf k}=0$ Kramers doublet.
-In contrast, the pseudospins for graphene and TMDs are related to honeycomb sub-lattice and/or layer.
+The two-level degrees of freedom that the Pauli matrices in $H_D$ act on are defined by the two bands that cross at ${\bf k}=0$ \am{when $m=0$}.

-Eq. (\ref{eq:Dirac_1}) describes a single Dirac cone.
-The fermion-doubling theorem \cite{nielsen1981absence1,nielsen1981absence2,wu2006helical} guarantees that any 2D crystal must support an even number of Dirac cones.
-For finite-thickness films of magnetically doped TIs and MnBi$_2$Te$_4$, which should be viewed as 2D crystals, each surface possesses one 2D Dirac surface state, so there are two 2D Dirac fermions in total.
-The moir\'e systems normally have momentum-space valley, layer, and spin degrees of freedom in addition to sublattice, which together supply eight 2D Dirac fermion copies.
-In many cases, valley and layer, which both have conservation laws, are lumped together as flavor degrees-of-freedom.